-Representatives within the Department of Human Resources (Human Resources) are available to counsel employees who believe they have a grievance.
+Representatives within the Department of Human Resources are available to counsel employees who believe they have a grievance.

-The role of Human Resources is to help the employee identify the source of the problem and provide the employee with information concerning university resources and policies, as well as information about protective state and federal laws and regulations.
+The role of the Department of Human Resources is to help the employee identify the source of the problem and provide the employee with information concerning university resources and policies, as well as information about protective state and federal laws and regulations.